austin-cuddeback/gitflow-playground/README.md

 ## git
 Let's the terminal know that you are wanting to run a git command.
 For any git command you run, it must start with `git`

+## clone
+Allows you to make a local copy of the remote repository on your machine.
+This command can easily be found in the Github Repositories home page.

 ## branch
 Prints out what branch you are currently on.
 Let's say you don't know what branch you are on right now.
 You can run `git branch` and it will print out the branch you are on.